-'dynamic pelvis' of the birth-canal, in fact, is narrowed by the pelvic musculature, the rectum and the thickness of the uterine wall.
-Today accurate radiological techniques enable exact measurements to be made of the bony pelvis.
+Note that these measurements are all of the bony pelvis; the 'dynamic pelvis' of the birth-canal, in fact, is narrowed by the pelvic musculature, the rectum and the thickness of the uterine wall.
+Today accurate imaging techniques enable exact measurements to be made of the bony pelvis.